jenchick/stock-analysis/README.md

 ![AllStocks_run_2018](https://user-images.githubusercontent.com/102322707/167197559-4013a070-05a1-4019-9f78-0f76626f2d0c.PNG)

 #### Refactored Script
 The results of the refactored script are copied below.
 For 2017 and 2018, the code ran in 0.160 and 0.133 seconds, respectively.
-Both runs produced the same output and formatting as the original code, but ran much faster by 0.870 for 2017 and 0.897 seconds for 2018.
+Both runs produced the same output and formatting as the original code, but ran much faster by 0.870 seconds for 2017 and 0.897 seconds for 2018.

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/102322707/167198080-fca92884-5ff1-4755-950d-525ba376d15e.PNG)